 The act of cycling is something most of us know how to do, and we deem it a simple activity, but how can something so simple have spawned so many diverse and seemingly complex exercise bikes?
 Cycling may unify them, but they all serve a slightly different purpose.

 Here, we’ll examine recumbent bikes vs upright bikes – plus the dual-action exercise bike too.
-If you're thinking about investing in an exercise bike deal, but you’re unsure which one's right for you, then this guide will help you decide.
+If you're thinking about investing in one of the best exercise bikes but you’re unsure which one's right for you, then this guide will help you decide.

 Different types of exercise bike: Upright Exercise Bikes

-The upright exercise bike (or the spin bike) is the bike you will be most familiar with as it mimics the road bike you see on a daily basis.
+The upright exercise bike is the bike you will be most familiar with as it mimics the road bike you see on a daily basis.
 As it's stationary, the main difference between the upright exercise bike and the road bike is that it provides tailored resistance to alter the pedal pressure, and therefore provides you with the means for a good workout.

 The first rudimentary exercise bikes, known as Swiftwalkers, were designed in Europe during the 19th century.
 They had wooden frames and, although incredibly simplified, the aesthetic isn’t drastically different to that of the road bicycle today.